LeoIacca/rPOP/README.md

 - Scans must have been performed with either of three FDA-approved amyloid-PET radiotracers, i.e. 18F-Florbetapir, 18F-Florbetaben or 18F-Flutemetamol.

 ### You will be then asked for a master output directory.
 All logs will be saved here.

+### You will be then asked to locate the 3dFWHMx executable

+On a macOS system, after installation you can find the location of 3dFWHMx by typing

+> which 3dFWHMx

+in your terminal.
+It should look something like /Users/myusername/abin/3dFWHMx

 ### You will be then required to choose an option regarding the setting of the image origin, with two choices: